 The 300-acre south parcel is a great place for wildlife viewing and fishing (although the pond is not stocked).
 Park at the South Trailhead and take a half-mile walk to the West Pond.
 See if you can catch a glimpse of Western pond turtles at the north end.
 The pond is an old gravel pit, but good habitat for turtles.
 An Oregon native, the turtle is dark green or brown with cream and brown flecks on its neck and head.
 The population of western pond turtles is declining because their native habitat is disappearing.
 The turtles are included on Oregon's Sensitive Species List.

 Habitat is a key reason why Luckiamute Landing exists.
 Low-impact activity like paddling and hiking complement the effort to restore natural flood plains.
-You might not see them, but the park has remnants of abandoned river channels and natural levees, wetlands and native animals and plants.
-Work is under way to restore how the floodplain functions and connects the habitats of native fish, reptiles, amphibians, birds and mammals.
+You might not see them, but the park has remnants of abandoned river channels and natural levees and wetlands that provide crucial habitat for migrating birds, waterfowl, shorebirds, amphibians, and turtles.

-Please obey all restoration, habitat and private property signs.
+Please follow all restoration, habitat, and private property signs.

 Luckiamute Landing started out as 528.52 acres of Willamette River Greenway parcels purchased in the 1970's and 1980's.
 In 2001, The River Network negotiated the sale of an additional 235.32 acres purchased for $505,000—$380,000 came from Oregon Watershed Enhancement Board grant; $50,000 from a North American Waterfowl Conservation Act grant, and $75,000 from OPRD.
 Western Rivers Conservancy negotiated for 75.70 acres in 2002 for $440,000—$44,000 came from Western Rivers Conservancy; $351,000 from a North American Waterfowl Conservation Act grant, and $44,000 from OPRD.